History

 Torbay Motor Club has won many club and event honours, including:

-- The Bradstock Insurance and the Motor Sports Association ‘Club of the Year’ 1997
+• The Bradstock Insurance and the Motor Sports Association ‘Club of the Year’ 1997

-- The Association of South Western Motor Clubs Club Championship - 1996, 1997, 1998, 1999, 2000, 2018 and 2019.
+• Winners of the ASWMC Club Championship 1996, 1997, 1998, 1999, 2000, 2018, 2019, 2020 and 2021

-- ‘Best ASWMC Road Rally’ - 1997 and 1998’
+• ‘Best ASWMC Road Rally’ - 1997 and 1998’

-- ASWMC Speed Event of the Year 2014, 2015, 2016 and 2017
+• Winners of the ASWMC Speed Event of the Year 2014, 2015, 2016, 2017, 2020, 2021 and 2023

-- ASWMC Autocross Event of the Year 2015, 2016, 2017, 2018 and 2019
+• Winners of the ASWMC Autocross Event of the Year 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022

 Recent social innovations in the Club calendar include successful Tours – Touring Assemblies to give them their formal title - with participants visiting places of interest along a specified picturesque route, and more recently the successful Breakfast Club meetings.